 While there’s no associated cost, keep in mind this list isn’t frequently updated.
 It also won’t show backlink acquisition trends.

-6. Authority Metrics: Domain Authority and Trust Flow
+6. Domain Authority and Trust Flow

 Tracking the sheer number of backlinks on your clients’ websites isn’t enough.
 The quality of backlinks is also critical, and whether there’s an increase in Domain Authority (DA).